Man arrested in Charlie Kirk's killing had no known criminal history, had become 'more political'

 Cox said ammunition found at the scene had engravings that reference meme culture and referred to fascism.

-___ Mustian reported from New York.
+___ Biesecker reported from Washington and Mustian from New York.
 Associated Press journalists Brian Slodysko and Collin Binkley in Washington, Jack Brook in New Orleans, and Ali Swenson and Randy Herschaft in New York also contributed.

 This version corrects the source of some information to a probable cause statement, instead of charging documents.